todogroup/ospo-career-path/Contribution-and-Creation/README.md

 ### Prerequisite Knowledge:

-* Basic Understanding of Software Development: Familiarity with software development processes and terminology.
+* Familiarity with Open Source Software Development: Understanding of open source software development processes and terminology.
-* Awareness of Open Source Concepts: A general understanding of what open source is.
+* Awareness of Open Source Concepts: A general knowledge of open source in terms of legal, community, business, and ethical aspects.
+* Experience in Managing Open Source in Organizations: For example, familiarity with the operations of an Open Source Program Office (OSPO).
+* Preparatory Reading:
+  * [Starting an Open Source Project](thttps://todogroup.org/guides/starting/): A guide to initiating an open source project.
+  * [Building an Inclusive Community](https://todogroup.org/guides/diversity-inclusion/): A guide focused on fostering diversity and inclusion in open source communities.
+  * Read the guide Building Leadership (https://todogroup.org/guides/building-leadership/): A guide on developing leadership within open source projects.

 ### What I Will Learn In The Open Source Contribution and Creation Course

 By the end of this course, participants will be equipped with the knowledge and skills to:

-* Manage outbound open source projects within organization entities effectively
+* Manage outbound open source projects within an organization effectively
-* Understand legal and ethical implications
+* Understand legal and ethical implications when managing open source in an organization
-* Motivations, and best practices to move from usage to contribution
+* Motivations, and best practices to move from usage to contribution in organizations
-* Integrate open source strategies within their organizations.
+* Integrate open source strategies within an organization.

 Upon successful completion, participants will receive a certificate, demonstrating their proficiency in managing outbound open source initiatives within organizations.